Do the math that underpins economies

 - Statistician – Canada Revenue Agency

 - Data Scientist – Game Hive

 - Machine Learning Engineer – 4D Virtual World

-Your choice: 4 years or 5
+Your choice: four years or five

 Gain 24 months of paid work experience through Waterloo's co-op program, the largest of its kind in Canada, or fast track your degree by choosing the regular system of study.